Tymski/10minutes/readme.md

 * Add h m s support like: 1h 30m, 2h40m
 * Reduce content-blocking css (Audit)
 * Add different sizes for the random icons?
+* Add JS and CSS bundling
+* Countdown's value shouldn't be dependent on how many times interval is executed